macedo22/spectre/tutorials/executables-introduction.md

 The `determine_next_phase` function determines which Phase should be run next after one finishes.
 In this case, it says that when `Initialization` is complete, then enter the `Execute` Phase, and when that's complete, enter the `Exit` Phase.

-<u>Metavariables takeaway</u>: We have an executable that defines one parallel component called `HelloWorld`, three Phases called `Initialization`, `Execute`, and `Exit`, and altogether the executable should print some "hello" message.
+**Metavariables takeaway:** We have an executable that defines one parallel component called `HelloWorld`, three Phases called `Initialization`, `Execute`, and `Exit`, and altogether the executable should print some "hello" message.

 ## Parallel component breakdown